MoritzLost/ProcessWireDev/site/05-data-structures-and-workflows/02-navigation-display-options.md

 This may seem like a minor details, but consider which fields you actually need is important – you don't want to end up with too many.
 If each page has individual fields for the title, a headline, a menu title and an SEO-title (for the `<title>`), you will have a hard time explaining to the client what each field is used for.

 Another example in this category would be an additional checkbox field representing an option to hide a page in the menu.
 This could also be accomplished by using the built-in *hidden* status, skipping hidden pages in the menu.
-But if it's hidden it won't show up in other listings as well, so separating the menu display from the hidden status might be a good idea if your site has lots of page listings.
+But if a page is hidden it won't show up in other listings by default as well, so separating the menu display from the hidden status might be a good idea if your site has lots of page listings.

----OLD

-### Example 2: "Menu link" template
+### Example 2: A template for anchor links

-One solution that is quite flexible in allowing for custom links to pages or external URLs is creating a `menu-link` template that can be placed anywhere in the page tree.
-This templates can have fields for the menu title, target page and/or external target URL.
-This way, you can link to another top-level page or an external service inside a drop-down menu, by placing a *Menu Link* page at the appropriate position.
+Another requirement from the list above was to be able to include links to external URLs in the menu.
+This can be achieved creating a *Menu Link* template that can be placed anywhere in the page tree.
+This template needs only one additional field to hold the target URL (the global title field can be used for the link text in the menu).
+This way, you can link to an external URL anywhere inside your navigation menu by placing a *Menu Link* page at the appropriate position.
+If you want to offer even more flexibility, you can even add more options to choose between linking to an external URL, an internal page or a file download.
+Using [conditional field visibility](https://processwire.com/docs/fields/dependencies/) you can show the appropriate field for each option: A URL field for external links, a page reference field for internal page links, or a file field for downloads.
 This is also a clean solution, because the navigation menu will still reflect the page tree, making the custom links visible and easily editable by the editors.

 A minor downside is that those templates are non-semantical in the sense that they aren't pages with content of their own.
-You'll need to make sure not to display them in listings or in other places, as they aren't viewable.
-It may also require loosening up strict family rules - for example, allowing for Menu Link pages to be placed below the news index page, which normally can only hold news pages.
+You'll need to make sure not to display them in other listings on the site, as they aren't viewable and don't have any content of their own.
+It may also require loosening up strict family rules - for example, allowing *Menu Link* as children of a *News index* page, which normally can only have *News* pages as children.

-### Example 3: Drop-down menu override

-This one is a more radical solution to override drop-down menus.
-You add a repeater field to top-level pages, similar to the one mentioned as a custom solution, where you can add multiple links to internal pages or URLs.
-If the repeater is empty, the drop-down menu is generated normally, based on the sub-pages in the page tree.
-But if the repeater contains some links, it completely overrides the drop-down menu.
-It's similar to the fully custom solution in that as soon as you override a sub-menu for a top-level page, you have to manually manage it in case the page structure changes.
-But you can make that decision for each top-level page individually, so you can leave some of them as is and only have to worry about the ones that you have overwritten.

-Again, this offers sensible defaults with good customizability.
-A downside is that the mixed approach may confuse the client, if some changes to the page tree are reflected in the drop-down menu directly, while others don't seem to have any effect (especially if you have multiple editors working on a site).

 ## Finding the right solution

-So how do you choose between the approaches?
-It depends on the client, the requirements, and on what special cases you expect and want to handle.
-Sometimes, a special request can be turned down by explaining how it would complicate editorial workflows or have a negative impact on SEO (for example, if you risk having some pages not accessible from the homepage at all).
+So how do you choose the right approach in a given situation?
+It depends on the client, the requirements and on the special cases you expect and want to handle.
+Sometimes, not implementing a special case at all can be an option as well, especially if it would overcomplicate the workflows for the editors.
 Also, make sure you understand the actual reason behind a change request, instead of just blindly implementing the suggestion by the client.
 Often, clients will suggest solutions without telling you what the actual problem is they're trying to solve.

-For example: In one case, I implemented the drop-down override mentioned in example three.
-However, what the client really wanted was to have the top-level page as the first item in the drop-down menu (see the example requests mentioned above).
-So they ended up overwriting every single drop-down menu, making the menu harder to maintain.
-In this case, it would have been better to go with a more specialized solution, such as adding a checkbox option, or even handling it in the code, since it would have been consistent throughout the menu.

-Another example was mentioned above: If the client requests an additional "Menu title" field, maybe what they really need is a "Headline" field.
-I recommend reading [Articulating Design Decisions](https://www.goodreads.com/book/show/25520974-articulating-design-decisions) by Tom Greever; it includes some chapters on listening to the client, finding out the real reason behind a change request, and responding appropriately.
-It's written from a design perspective, but is applicable to development as well, and since UX becomes more important by the day, the lines between the disciplines are blurred anyway.
+One example was mentioned above: If the client requests an additional *Menu title* field, the best solution might really be a *Headline* field.
+To gracefully handle those conversation, I recommend reading [Articulating Design Decisions](https://www.oreilly.com/library/view/articulating-design-decisions/9781491921555/) by Tom Greever.
+It includes some chapters on listening to the client, finding out the real reason behind a change request, and responding appropriately.
+It's written from a design perspective, but is applicable to development as well.
+Since UX becomes more important by the day, the lines between the disciplines are blurred anyway.
+Being able to conceptualize good solutions to problems is as important as knowing how to implement them, and will save you a lot of energy and nerves in the long run.

-## Conclusion

-I realize now this reads more like a podcast (or worse, a rant) than an actual tutorial, but hopefully I got my point across.
-ProcessWire is at is greatest if you utilize it as a Content Management Framework, creating options and interfaces that allow for customizability while retaining usability for the client / editor.
+ProcessWire is at is greatest if you utilize it as a Content Management Framework, creating options and interfaces that allow for customizability while retaining usability for the editors.
 I usually try to hit a sweet spot where the editors have maximum control over the relevant aspects of their site, while requiring minimal work on their part by providing sensible defaults.
-Above, I listed some examples of requests I've gotten and different solutions I came up with to handle those with custom fields or templates.
-Though in some cases the requirements call for a custom solution or a quick hack in the template code as well!

-What are some of the special requests you got?
-How did you solve them?
-I'd love to get some insights and examples from you.
-Thanks for reading!